christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 ### Compiling on your local computer

-1. Install Quarto (*IF NECESSARY - UPDATE AS OF 07/28/2022)
+1. Install Quarto, if necessary (UPDATE AS OF 07/28/2022)

+What is Quarto?
 Quarto is a scientific publishing tool built on Pandoc that allows R, Python, Julia, and ObservableJS users to create dynamic documents, websites, books and more.

 Quarto is now included with RStudio v2022.07.1+ so no need for a separate download/install if you have the latest version of RStudio!